kenwuuu/pencil-it-in-web/README.md

 ### Run the Project

-Create `constants.js` in the root directory and fill in the appropriate variables, particularly `queryingUserId`.
+Create `constants.js` in the root directory and fill in the appropriate variables.
 Look to `constants-example.js` for reference.
 Contact Ken for necessary credentials.

 Install libraries.